jobjo/jobjo.github.io/_posts/2015-02-04-existensially-quantified-types-fsharp.md

 layout: post
 title: Church Encoding and Existentially Quantified types in F#
 ---
 What would happen is the F# team decided to drop the support for algebraic data types (discriminated unions)?
-Certainly not a pleasant thought but perhaps just not as horrifying as you might expect.
+Certainly not an encouraging thought but perhaps just not as horrifying as you might expect.

-Consider for instance the standard option type:
+Consider how the familar option type is defined in F#

 {% highlight fsharp %}
-type Option<'T> =
+type option<'T> =
   | Some of 'T
   | None
 {% endhighlight %}